Key Person Insurance for Business Owners

 Key person insurance is a life insurance policy purchased by a business on a critical employee, founder, or executive.
 The business owns the policy, pays the premiums, and receives the benefit if the insured person dies or becomes disabled.

-The business typically owns the key person insurance policy, pays the premiums, and is named as the beneficiary.
+The business typically owns the key person life insurance policy, pays the premiums, and is named as the beneficiary.

-Is key person insurance tax deductible?
+Is key person life insurance tax deductible?

 Premiums for key person life insurance are generally not tax-deductible, while death benefits are often received tax-free if structured properly.
 Tax treatment depends on specific circumstances.